mhf-ir/i18nplease/README.md

 Base on CLDR data there are different calendar types in many countries that don't UI developer doesn't care about it.

 As my experience most problem for UI libraries is RTL support and some stuff like date time picker or other stuff.

+## Please help me to write complete guide for developers

+I dono about other i18n problems i just add simple problems to tell other developers about my problems.